Fame is a currency that buys insulation from accountability. Few know better than Donald Trump, who continues to align with celebrities.

-While his comments were shortsighted and inconsiderate, there aren’t many Black people, or people period, who can relate to Rocky’s access.
-Kanye West and Kim Kardashian called President Donald Trump on his behalf, asking for him to intervene in Rocky’s case.
+While his comments were shortsighted and inconsiderate, there aren’t many Black people, or people period, who can relate to A$AP Rocky’s access.
+Kanye West and Kim Kardashian called President Donald Trump on his behalf, asking for him to intervene in A$AP Rocky’s case.
 Since calling Sweden, Trump has tweeted about the case multiple times, claiming that Sweden has “let the African-American community down.”
 He also celebrated Rocky’s freedom by joking that the rapper had “a Rocky week” while imploring him to “get home ASAP A$AP!”

 While his Blackness may have made him a target for Swedish prosecutors, his fame has granted him a best-case scenario out of jail.
 Rocky’s detractors believed that the artist’s arrest and incarceration would be his “wake up call” moment, but it may not be that simple.
 Celebrity is a privilege that buys insulation from accountability, grants freedom to the famous, and enables their plays for power— it’s a corrupt currency that not many have access to.